 - Possess the support of their home institution and demonstrate that they will be able to implement a program upon return.

 - Have the potential for ongoing collaboration and engagement of fellow/institution with Children’s National Hospital

 International applicants must have completed or been in the process of completing their pediatric surgery training.
 Exceptions to this requirement must be approved by the program director, Andrea Badillo.

 Interested applicants should submit their curriculum vitae and two letters of recommendation from pediatric surgeons with whom they have worked with via email or mail to:

-Division Chief, Colorectal and Pelvic Reconstruction
+Associate Chief, Division of Colorectal & Pelvic Reconstruction

 111 Michigan Avenue NW, Washington DC 20010